AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 >[!IMPORTANT]
 >
->If an audience uses multiple match keys, the send operation fails when any selected match key has no audience count, no overlapping identities, or fewer than 1,000 overlapping identities.
+>If an audience uses multiple match keys, every selected match key must meet the required overlap threshold.
 Use the [Discover tab](./discover.md) to confirm that the audience meets the overlap requirements before sending it.

 Select the audience that you want to send, and then select **[!UICONTROL Save]**.